Scrap the Japs: Similar cartoons

 There are many similar cartoons that feature anti-Japanese stereotypes.
 The most similar is You're a Sap, Mr. Jap (1942) in which Popeye spots a broken down fishing boat.
 When he goes on board, two foreign sailors hand him a false peace treaty which Popeye tries to sign (perhaps showing the willingness of the American people to stop war) before they hit him over the head with a mallet.
 They then try to give him a bouquet of flowers as an apology but it has an angry lobster inside.
 The broken down ship is eventually revealed to be disguising a huge destroyer and sinks Popeye’s ship.
 He eventually turns his bicep into a V for victory and destroys the ship.
 This again shows that Japanese ships were seen to be made very poorly.

 Japanese stereotypes also appear in Spies (1943), part of the Private SNAFU cartoon series.
 The film is about how enemy spies could be anywhere and that you can’t trust anyone.
 The film starts with Private SNAFU walking down the street and he is adamant that he is going to keep a secret.
 As he walks through town, there are spies hiding in various places such as in a post box, a phone box and a pram but he is oblivious to them.
 The spies shown are racist depictions of the Japanese with big teeth and thick glasses.
 Eventually, little by little, Private SNAFU starts to reveal information to various characters he meets including a stereotypical looking German women at a bar.
 This may have been shown to American soldiers to show how easy it can be to let out secrets especially when under the influence of alcohol.

 Commando Duck (1944) focuses on cementing anti-Japanese stereotypes while using the character of Donald Duck.
 The film begins with Donald parachuting into a remote jungle environment with the aim of destroying a Japanese airfield.
-After landing, he goes down a river on a small boat but is spotted by Japanese soldiers from the Imperial Japanese Army and they start firing at him.
+After landing, he goes down a river on a small raft but is spotted by Japanese soldiers from the Imperial Japanese Army and they start firing at him.
 They are also shown firing the first shot at Donald’s back perhaps hinting at their cowardice.
 They are disguised as rocks and trees but still have racist Japanese features of big teeth and slanted eyes.
 However, Donald doesn’t realise that the soldiers are firing at him and he carries on down the river.
 After a while he gets stuck under a waterfall and his boat starts filling with water.
 Donald sees the Japanese airfield below when he is near the edge of the cliff and because it is so full of water it explodes sending all of the water onto the airfield.